 When looking for an online depression support group, you should look for the same elements that you would look for in an in-person group.
 Make sure that it's led by a therapist or counselor and that this professional weighs in on the conversation.
 In addition, make sure the site is secure, so your privacy is protected.
 Finally, make sure all participants are helping one another through supportive feedback and comments.

 Try Multiple Groups

-If you attend a group and it doesn't seem like the right fit, don't automatically give up.
-Not all groups are the same.
-If you walk into a group and you don't like the vibe you are getting, you don't like the leader, or you don't trust the participants, you will get little out of the group.
-However, you may be able to find a group that does meet your needs.
-Attend different groups until you find the one that will help you the most.
+If you attend a group and it doesn't seem like the right fit, don't give up.
+Every group is different.
+When you first attend a group meeting, you may not like the vibe or feel comfortable with the leader.
+Perhaps you don't trust the participants.
+In any of these situations, you will get little out of the group.
+However, if you look elsewhere, it's likely you'll find another group that will meet your needs.
+Consider attending a variety of groups until you find the one that works for you.

 Don't feel pressured to participate right away.
-You might want to sit back and listen for a while and soak up the information that is being presented by the leader of the group or the other participants.
-When you feel that you have something to add to the conversation, speak up.
-Many people go to several sessions of a support group before they actively participate.
+When you're new, you might want to sit back and listen for a while to soak up the information that's being presented.
+Once you feel comfortable adding something to the conversation, feel free to speak up.
+Many people attend several sessions of a support group before they actively participate.

 If you're beginning to think group therapy might be right for you, reach out to a therapist today.
 A professional can help you make sure group therapy is right for you, and they can also help you find a high-quality group that suits your current needs.
 Should your depression makes it difficult to get out of the house or should you have a busy schedule, you may want to try online therapy.
 BetterHelp has counselors who are available to meet with you from the comfort and privacy of your own home (or wherever you have an internet connection).
 Read below for some reviews of BetterHelp counselors from people experiencing similar issues.